RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 <br>

 ### What is your relationship with EmulationStation Desktop Edition (ES-DE)?
- ES-DE and RetroDECK are separate projects, but we collaborate to give the best possible user experience.
+ S-DE and RetroDECK are separate projects, but we collaborate to give the best possible user experience.
 We have a unique partnership where inside the ES-DE code is a section just for RetroDECK specific features.
 [Read more on ES-DE FAQs](https://gitlab.com/es-de/emulationstation-de/-/blob/master/FAQ.md#what-is-the-relationship-between-es-de-and-retrodeck)